 - Credit Risk – The yields offered will depend upon the issuer’s credit quality.
 In general, lower quality issuers will require higher yields to compensate the investor for credit risk.
 If the issuer’s credit quality changes, the security’s value could be affected as well.
 Income-oriented investors should consider preferreds that carry investment-grade ratings.
 In case of default, priority of claim is an important consideration.

-- Liquidity – Most preferred issues are traded on a major national exchange, which allows more flexibility in managing a portfolio, and quoted in most major newspapers with a “pf” following the underlying stock symbol.
+- Liquidity – Most preferred issues are traded on a major national exchange, and are quoted in many major media sources with a “pf” following the underlying stock symbol.

-- Taxation - Only some traditional preferred stocks of domestic corporation carry dividend received deduction (DRD) under which ”qualified” corporations may receive a tax advantage.
+- Taxation – Only some traditional preferred stocks of domestic corporation carry dividend received deduction (DRD) under which ”qualified” corporations may receive a tax advantage.
 For other preferred securities, there is no tax-advantage for qualified domestic corporations.
-Based on current tax law, certain types of preferreds could qualify for qualified dividend income (QDI) until December 2013.
+Based on current tax law, certain types of preferreds may qualify for qualified dividend income (QDI).
 However, investors should not rely on this provision, as it may change.
 Investors are urged to consult with their own tax advisors with regard to their specific situation prior to making any investment decisions with tax consequences.

 As discussed above, the deferrable feature on certain trust preferred shares may have a negative impact on investor’s tax liability.
 On trust preferreds or capital trust structures, the issuer may defer payments up to five years, ten years or longer without causing a default event.
 If payments are deferred, the holder is liable for tax on income accrued but not received.